FAQs for Alumni

 Purdue University is a regionally accredited public university system in Indiana.
 With nearly 75,000 students, it is one of the largest and most respected university systems in the U.S. and includes four campuses.
 More information can be found at www.purdue.edu.

 - Kaplan University is a for-profit university.
 Will that change?

 Yes.
-Purdue University will form a new public institution to operate the new university as a separate Purdue-affiliated university.
+Purdue University will form Purdue University Global, a new public institution to operate the new university as a separate Purdue-affiliated university.

-- Will the accreditation for the new university change?
+- Will the accreditation for Purdue University Global change?

 No. Kaplan University (KU) and Purdue share the same regional accreditor, The Higher Learning Commission.

 - Will the same programs and degree offerings be available?